 We’ve got seven Shakespeare-themed holiday gift ideas for you, selected from the Folger Shop and all less than $20.
 Find something for your friends, your family members, or yourself.
 And if you would like more ideas, see our eight present picks from last year and our five present picks from the year before.
 Member Holiday… Continue Reading »

 Maybe ’twas ever thus, but the current crop of cultural programming in the theatre and on film and television is awash with prequels and sequels to existing stories and characters, providing audiences with comforting continuations of familiar narratives and critics with opportunities to decry the dearth of original ideas.
 So it seems only right to… Continue Reading »

 In the image above, Constance Collier, magnificent as the dying Cleopatra, sits on her throne in a dimly-lit room, light sparkling off her crown, belt and spangled train.
 This 1906-07 London production of Shakespeare’s Antony and Cleopatra is considered a high point in the stage history of that play, with director/actor Herbert Beerbohm-Tree sparing no… Continue Reading »

 What many consider to be the earliest known English opera shares its mythological subject with Shakespeare’s most popular published work during his lifetime: the epic poem Venus and Adonis.
 Here we see great artists from different centuries using different art forms to make new creations from the same source material, putting their own mark on… Continue Reading »

-Every month, we check in with our theater partners to find out what’s onstage.
-Here’s what’s happening at Shakespeare theaters in July.
+Every month, we check in with our theater partners across the United States to see what’s onstage.
+Here’s a look at Shakespeare in November.